Subhash18210/spotifyclone/README.md

 # spotifyclone
-This is the music Site
+This is the music Site  based on Frontend